Meghalaya Tourist Places

 There are various exciting things to do in Meghalaya.
 Below is a list of a few best things to do in Meghalaya:-

-3. Which places are best for sightseeing in Meghalaya?
+3. Which are the best sightseeing places in Meghalaya?

 Meghalaya has many scenic destinations.
 The following are some of the best sightseeing places in Meghalaya: